 Other Ways to Test if Someone is Stalking You On Instagram

-Aside from showing you who has viewed your Instagram Story, there is no other way within the app to tell what’s going on.
+Aside from showing who has viewed your Instagram Story, there is no other way to tell what’s happening within the app.
 Snapchat offers a lot more information on who is doing what, but Instagram does not.

-So if nobody leaves a comment or engages with you in another way, you’re in the dark.
+So, if nobody leaves a comment or engages with you in another way, you’re in the dark, or are you?

 Although there may be some legitimate resources out there, users should beware of the dangers of using such a service.
 Read the reviews and do your research on the developer before signing up for anything.